BEIJING — Who else but Marie-Philip Poulin?

 Pyeongchang silver medallist Brittany Phelan of Mont-Tremblant, Que., won the small final to finish fifth.
 Courtney Hoffos of Windermere, B.C., was sixth and Ottawa’s Hannah Schmidt was seventh.

-At the Ice Cube, Canada’s Jennifer Jones crashed out of the tournament despite winning her final match of the preliminary round.
+Earlier, Canada’s Jennifer Jones crashed out of the tournament despite winning her final match of the preliminary round.

 Jones beat Denmark’s Madeleine Dupont 10-4 in the round-robin finale, which temporarily kept her playoff hopes alive.